Examining ‘God of War’s’ Reinterpretation of Norse Mythology

 Though popular culture typically presents these gods as belonging to a coherent “canon” of well-defined stories, in reality, most mythological systems are based on a narrow skein of sources and fragments that offer a radically-incomplete and sometimes self-contradictory portrait of an alien society.
 As Jackson Crawford, a translator and scholar of Old Norse texts who teaches at the University of Colorado Boulder, puts it: “Greek mythology is typically taught as a very scholastic subject, whereas Norse myth is typically encountered for fun.
 As a result, people often assume that Greek mythology has more of a ‘canon’ than it really does, because of books like Edith Hamilton’s ‘Mythology,’ which typically presents one version of a story, rather than all the different variants from Ovid or Hesiod.
 In Norse mythology, the seams are a lot more visible, because 90% of the sources are the ‘Poetic Edda’ or the ‘Prose Edda,’ and the different variants are more well-known.
 That affects people’s attitude towards it.
 They interpret it as less of something that belonged to a different culture, and more of a story they can interpret on their own.
 And that’s how it’s presented in media like ‘God of War.’”

 According to Crawford, “God of War” benefits immensely from a current wave of increased interest in Norse mythology inaugurated by the likes of Peter Jackson’s “Lord of the Rings” films and the advent of the inescapable Marvel Cinematic Universe.
 Recently, he’s started a YouTube channel where he tries to give context to the enduring misconceptions surrounding these stories; for example, the Marvel films depict Thor and Loki as brothers with a complex relationship steeped in years of mutual distrust, whereas in the myths they sprang from, they’re merely distant cousins who totally despise each other.
-(Some sources describe them as “blood brothers” of a kind.)
 As the result of these videos, Crawford says that he gets upwards of a hundred emails a day from fans of his channel, asking for advice on Norse tattoos and blasting barrages of hyper-specific queries about minor characters from the Eddas.

 “I get emails that say stuff like, ‘tell me more about this one dwarf that Odin mentions once,’” Crawford says.
 “And, well, the truth is that while there is a deeper story, that story isn’t told in the sources we have.
 The majority of names that occur in Norse mythology are like that, just a passing reference.
 The very fact that there’s no extended edition that explains all that — that’s what whets people’s appetites.
 It’s the mystery, the sense of it not being a closed body of myth.
 It’s a limitless universe that your imagination can fill in how it wants, like a well-written RPG sourcebook.
 It’s very similar to the works of Tolkien, who was very influenced by Norse myth himself.
 People fall in love with the mystery.”